ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 **Steps**:
    1. Install IPFS [following these instructions](https://dweb-primer.ipfs.io/install-ipfs/).
 Use the most recent verison of IPFS -- 0.4.9-rc2 or higher if possible.
+   2. Enable Directory Sharding on your IPFS Node.
+      - Configure your IPFS node to enable directory sharding: `$ ipfs config --json 'Experimental.ShardingEnabled' true`
-   2. Start your IPFS node by running `ipfs daemon` so it can connect to the network.
+   3. Start your IPFS node by running `ipfs daemon` so it can connect to the network.
-   3. Pin the snapshot(s) onto your machine
+   4. Pin the snapshot(s) onto your machine
       - Pin Turkish Wikipedia: `ipfs pin add QmT5NvUtoM5nWFfrQdVrFtvGfKFmG7AHE8P34isapyhCxX`
-   4. If your machine has a public IP addresses, tell people the address of your gateway.
+   5. If your machine has a public IP addresses, tell people the address of your gateway.
 They can use that address to request IPFS content from their web browsers.

 **Alternative: Using a Sneakernet to Mirror data**